google/earthengine-community/tutorials/classify-maizeland-ng/index.md

 // There should only be one feature representing Nigeria. print(nigeriaBorder);

-//Center the map view on Nigeria, otherwise, the view defaults to the Country of your IP address Map.centerObject(nigeriaBorder, 6);
+// Center the map view on Nigeria, otherwise, the view defaults to the Country of your IP address Map.centerObject(nigeriaBorder, 6);

-// Setting color parameters for Nigeria Boundary var shown = true; //true or false, 1 or 0 var opacity = 0.2; //number [0-1]
+// Setting color parameters for Nigeria Boundary var shown = true; // true or false, 1 or 0 var opacity = 0.2; // number [0-1]
-var nameLayer = 'map'; //string var visParams = {color: 'red'}; // dictionary:
+var nameLayer = 'map'; // string
+var visParams = {color: 'red'};

 // Add Nigeria as a layer to the map view Map.addLayer(nigeriaBorder, visParams, nameLayer, shown, opacity);